 Some retailers might receive cheaper inventory in lieu of co-op funds.
 This might benefit you in the long run, especially if the cheap inventory sells.
 However, you might want to negotiate with the company who provides you with these products and ask them to allocate co-op funds, instead.
 This could provide you with a return on investment that far exceeds the profit from selling cheap stock.

 Whatever you decide, it’s important that you maintain a good working relationship with all the companies who provide you with products for your store.
-Co-op funds can be extremely useful, but you need to understand how they benefit your bottom line.
+Co-op programs can be extremely useful, but you need to understand how they benefit your bottom line.
 For more information on Co-op programs and how they can benefit your business, contact Lift Digital, our digital marketing agency with tons of experience maximizing Co-up programs.